SnehaPopuri/car-dashboard-ui/README.md

 # Car Dashboard UI Simulator

 A real-time car dashboard simulator with interactive controls and live metrics visualization.
-The project consists of a React frontend for the dashboard interface and a Flask backend for simulation and state management.
+The project consists of a React frontend for the dashboard interface and a Node.js/Firebase backend for simulation and state management.

 ![Dashboard Preview](frontend/public/dashboard-preview.png)